 No Prerequisites are needed if candidates are using this course to obtain an Early Childhood Special Education credential.
 In this course, students will enhance their understanding of language and literacy development and use this knowledge to develop lessons and activities that promote language and literacy development and skills.
 They will examine learning foundations or standards, which describe the knowledge and skills that young children can be expected to demonstrate at various age ranges and use these competencies to intentionally plan environments, activities and instruction.
-Three hours of field experience is required.
+Five hours of field experience is required.
 3 credits.

 ECED 304 Integrating Learning Standards in Early Childhood Settings: Mathematics and Science